Piezo-orbital backaction force in a rare-earth doped crystal: Introduction

 \section{Introduction}

-Hybrid mechanical systems, consisting of a mechanical oscillator coupled to a quantum degree of freedom, have been identified as a promising tool to prepare, detect and manipulate non-classical macroscopic states of mechanical motion~\cite{treutlein2014hybrid}.
-Hybrid mechanical coupling can be provided notably by electrostatic interaction between a resonator and a charge qubit~\cite{viennot2018phonon}, magnetic coupling with a spin qubit~\cite{treutlein2007bose,arcizet2011NV}, or strain-induced coupling with a qubit embedded in a solid~\cite{yeo2014strain,teissier2014strain,ovartchaiyapong2014dynamic}.
-Light-mediated coupling can also be achieved by placing a cloud of cold atoms in the optical lattice created by the reflection of a laser beam on a vibrating membrane~\cite{hammerer2010optical}.
-Among these various approaches, the strain-induced coupling is particularly attractive because it intrinsically enables the design of monolithic devices exhibiting mechanical and thermal stability together with scalability.
-Yet, this advantage comes at a price: it can be difficult to design a hybrid strain-coupled architecture combining an excellent isolation of the optical emitter from its environment to allow its coherent manipulation, and a large sensitivity to mechanical motion.
-Various hybrid designs based on strain coupling have been proposed, where the quantum emitter is based either on a single system, namely a quantum dot~\cite{yeo2014strain}, a nitrogen-vacancy center in diamond~\cite{ovartchaiyapong2014dynamic}, or on an ensemble of rare-earth ions in a crystal~\cite{molmer2016dispersive,ohta2021rareearth}.
+Hybrid mechanical systems consist of a mechanical oscillator coupled to a quantum degree of freedom.
+They have been identified as a promising platform to prepare, detect and manipulate non-classical macroscopic states of mechanical motion~\cite{treutlein2014hybrid}.
+Amongst various approaches~\cite{arcizet2011NV,viennot2018phonon}, strain-induced coupling is particularly attractive because it intrinsically enables the design of monolithic devices exhibiting mechanical and thermal stability together with scalability~\cite{yeo2014strain}.

+Various hybrid designs based on strain coupling have been proposed, where the quantum emitter is either a single system, namely a quantum dot (QD)~\cite{yeo2014strain}, a nitrogen-vacancy (NV) center in diamond~\cite{teissier2014strain}, or an ensemble of rare-earth ions in a crystal (REIC)~\cite{molmer2016dispersive,ohta2021rareearth}.
+For QDs, the deformation of the crystal lattice induced by the applied strain results in a change of the semiconductor bandgap which directly defines the energy levels of the QD.
+Conversely, in impurity-doped systems, the coupling results from the sensitivity of the impurity's electronic orbitals to the crystal field, which is affected by the deformation of the crystalline matrix~\cite{liu2005electronic}.
+Because these mechanisms are fundamentally different, we will further refer to these strain-coupling mechanisms with suitable terminology, namely \emph{piezo-excitonic} coupling for QDs and \emph{piezo-orbital} coupling for doped crystals.

-The first step towards full control of the optomechanical interaction in a strain-coupled hybrid system consists in investigating the sensitivity of the quantum system to an applied strain or pressure by measuring the induced detuning of the atomic resonance~\cite{tumanov2018static,galland2020mechanical,doherty2014electronic}.
-Aside from quantum optomechanics, this so-called piezospectroscopic effect offers interesting applications as a sensitive strain probe in bulk materials~\cite{he1995determination,rajendran2017method,louchet2019piezospectroscopic} or heterostructures~\cite{schulein2015fourier}.
+The first step towards controlling the optomechanical interaction in a strain-coupled hybrid system is to investigate the sensitivity of its quantum degree of freedom to an applied strain by measuring the induced detuning of the atomic resonance~\cite{tumanov2018static,galland2020mechanical,doherty2014electronic}.
+This mechanism offers interesting applications such as strain-based sensing in bulk materials~\cite{he1995determination,rajendran2017method,louchet2019piezospectroscopic}, microstructures~\cite{deassis2017strain} and heterostructures~\cite{schulein2015fourier}.